kmedeksaite/cypress-training/README.md

 ### **Installing and setting up Cypress**

 To start the application all you need to do is run `npm start` or `yarn start`.
-It then will available locally at `http://localhost:3000`.
+It will be available locally at `http://localhost:3000`.
 It should look something like this:

 ![](./assets/todo-testing.gif)